YZ Ceti: Planetary system

 An August 2018 study reexamined the discovery measurements, confirming the orbit of YZ Ceti d, but finding a possibly marginally longer orbital period of YZ Ceti b of 2.02 days rather than 1.97 days, and additionally finding that YZ Ceti c probably orbits in only 0.75 days rather than 3.06 days.
-If the latter is true, YZ Ceti c would have a mass of only 0.58 Earth masses and a roughly 10% chance of transiting YZ Ceti.
+If the latter is true, YZ Ceti c would have a mass of only 0.58 Earth masses and a roughly 10% chance of transiting YZ Ceti from the Earth's viewpoint.
 However, a 2020 study did not support the latter conclusion, finding the 0.75-day period to be an alias of the true 3.06-day period.
 It also did not find evidence for the fourth candidate planet.

+Two 2023 studies detected bursts of radiation in radio wavelengths from YZ Ceti, which is likely associated with interaction of the innermost planet, YZ Ceti b, with the star as well as evidence for the presence of magnetic fields.
+It may be the first detection of a magnetic field generated by a terrestrial exoplanet.
+(Previously, the magnetic field had been only found in gas giant exoplanets including HAT-P-11b.)